Skip to content

 • Uses compile-time type of target

-• Selects most specific compatible method
+• Selects the most specific compatible method

 • Example: